 Saving a few pennies per milliliter may not seem like a big deal at first, but a 15ml tube that costs only 15 cents more per ml will cost $2.25 more at checkout, not including the additional sales taxes.
 Multiply that increase by the 12 to 24 colors in a palette, and your wallet can take a serious hit with this seemingly tiny increase.

-I recognize that these prices will only be relevant within the U.S. If you live outside of the States (or even if you don't!), I highly encourage you to spend an hour or two compiling a spreadsheet that compares costs of a few of your favorite brands and colors.
+I recognize that these prices will only be relevant within the U.S. If you live outside of the States (or even if you don't), I highly encourage you to spend an hour or two comparing the costs of a few of your favorite brands and colors.
 It was an extremely helpful, eye opening experience for me, and it may be for you also!